-Louisiana has a lot of potential meetups in data science, but not many in reality (which just goes to show that the industry is still in the baby phase).
-As you might expect, there’s a strong community of startup & tech groups in New Orleans.
+Louisiana has a lot of potential meetups in data science, but not many in reality.
+As you might expect, there’s a strong community of startup and tech groups in New Orleans.

-- New Orleans Women in Tech (WIT): In addition to organizing hack nights & workshops, this group is striving to improve the local technology industry landscape for women.
+New Orleans Women in Tech (WIT): In addition to organizing hack nights and workshops, this group is striving to improve the local technology industry landscape for women.

-- Net2NO: The self-titled “granddaddy of the tech and startup community,” is a New Orleans group of local entrepreneurs, innovators, and tech lovers.
+Net2NO: The is a New Orleans group of local entrepreneurs, innovators, and tech lovers.
 It hosts a variety of events, including hack nights and presentations.

-- NOLA Meetup: Located at Launch Pad, this 1,000+ member group attracts New Orleans types who are interested in tech, startups, and entrepreneurship.
+NOLA Meetup: This 1,600+ member group attracts New Orleans types who are interested in tech, startups, and entrepreneurship.
 Meetups are fairly regular and great for networking.

-- And we’ve already mentioned UNO Research & Technology Park, which has an intriguing list of park tenants.
+And we’ve already mentioned UNO Research & Technology Park, which has a list of park tenants.

-We’re also talking about names like Quarrio (Business Intelligence for Salesforce), 365 Connect (tech platforms for the multifamily housing industry), Lucid (data-driven market research, ad tech, and business consulting), Susco (custom business software & mobile apps), Grok+Banter (Internet of Things and big data ad tech), and iSeatz (cloud-based digital travel services).
+We’re also talking about names like Quarrio (Business Intelligence for Salesforce), 365 Connect (tech platforms for the multifamily housing industry), Lucid (data-driven market research, ad tech, and business consulting), Susco (custom business software & mobile apps), and iSeatz (cloud-based digital travel services).

 Another factor to consider is Louisiana’s close ties to Gulf industries.
 For example:

-- GE Digital is a big local employer of tech workers – it’s focused on software development for customers in the electric power, water, and oil & gas segments.
+GE Digital is a local employer of tech workers – it’s focused on software development for customers in the electric power, water, and oil & gas segments.

-- Terracon has a team of consulting engineers and scientists who specialize in environmental, facilities, geotechnical, and materials consulting & engineering services.
+Terracon has a team of consulting engineers and scientists who specialize in environmental, facilities, geotechnical, and materials consulting and engineering services.